Salah-El01/access-to-drinking-water-sdg6/part-1-understanding-the-data/assets/README.md

 # Assets (Figures)

-This folder contains the key charts/screenshots used in **Part 1 — Understanding the Data** of the SDG 6 (WHO/UNICEF JMP 2020) analysis.
+This folder contains the key exported figures used in Part 1 — Understanding the Data of the SDG 6 (WHO/UNICEF JMP 2020) analysis.

-These figures support the descriptive analysis presented in the Part 1 README and summarize the main findings on drinking-water access across national, urban, rural, and income-group dimensions.
+These visuals support the descriptive analysis presented in the Part 1 documentation and summarize the main patterns in drinking-water access across national, urban, rural, and income-group dimensions.

 ## Figure index